MrEbabi/New-Order-Notification-for-Woocommerce-Plugin/new-order-notification-for-woocommerce/README.txt

 Woocommerce custom order page with recent orders for showing a popup notification with sound when a new order received.

 == Description==
-* POPUP NOTIFICATION WHEN A NEW ORDER RECEIVED
+* POPUP NOTIFICATION WITH SOUND ALERT WHEN A NEW ORDER RECEIVED

 * NOTIFICATION KEEPS SHOWING UNTIL YOU ACKNOWLEDGE THE NEW ORDER

 * SET YOUR ALARM SOUND TO PLAY WITH POPUP NOTIFICATION

-* SET THE REFRESH TIME OF NEW ORDER PAGE

 * SET ALERT FOR ORDERS THAT CONTAIN SELECTED PRODUCTS

+* CUSTOM ORDER TABLE, ORDER PREVIEW AND ORDER STATUS CHANGE FEATURES

 **Woocommerce custom order page with recent orders for showing a popup notification with sound when a new order received.**